 Oahu is rich with vibrant history, compelling culture, and boundless adventures.
-Home to the majority of Hawaii’s population, “The Gathering Place” lives up its name.
-Between breathtaking views and the busy city center that is Honolulu, you’re guaranteed to have the time of your life!
+Home to the majority of Hawaii’s population, “The Gathering Place” lives up to its name.
+Between breathtaking views of the North Shore and the busy city center that is Honolulu, you’re guaranteed to have the time of your life!
 The annual events that take place on this island truly capture the essence of Hawaii.
 From showcases of Hawaiian dance and music to food festivals and flower parades, visitors will experience the Aloha State from a local perspective at these highly-acclaimed Oahu events.

 Kuhio Beach Hula Show